mattmarcum/embercatchr/README.md

 # [Embercatchr](http://embercatchr.com)
-A simple podcather using Emberjs and indexedDB.
+A simple podcatcher using Emberjs and indexedDB.
 A work in progress.

 # Libraries and Web Resources
 [embercatchr.com](http://embercatchr.com)